-CVV, in an ATM card, is a multi-digit number at the backside or frontside of any card.
-CVV stands for Card Verification Value which is vital for any kind of credit or debit card transaction.
-It is usually a 3 or 4 digit number.
+CVV, in an ATM card, is a multi-digit number, typically 3 or 4 digits, found on the back or front of any card.
+CVV stands for Card Verification Value, which is vital for any credit or debit card transaction.

 CVV in an ATM card – Meaning

-CVV in ATM cards is an acronym for Card Verification Value which helps to minimize fraudulent activities.
-It is a combination of features that the card issuers use to establish the unique identity of the card owner.
+CVV in ATM cards is an acronym for Card Verification Value, which helps to minimize fraudulent activities.
+It represents a combination of security features used by card issuers to establish the unique identity of the card owner.
 It is also known by other abbreviations such as:

 - CVV or CVV2 – Card Verification/Validation Value